LIOHN/Project-Flower-FLDs/README.md

 # Project-Flower-FLDs
-Solo masters project COMP592 Fashion Landmark Detection with a Convolutional Neural Network.
+Solo Masters project "COMP592 Fashion Landmark Detection with a Convolutional Neural Network"

+In this project, I took on the task of training a machine learning model to predict key points on pictures of garments with the use of CNNs.
+The challenge was to find a robust and performant architecture that would beat a benchmark model called DFA (deep fashion alignment).

 This model was trained using multiple Nvidia GTX 1080-Ti GPUs with preprocessed training data from the DeepFashion Dataset (http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/LandmarkDetection.html).